Roll20/roll20-character-sheets/Torchbearer 2E/README.md

 Start compiling for SCSS & PUG with `npm start` from the Torchbearer 2E directory.

-## Feature Log

-- Make the sheet responsive
-- Add wises help text

-## Known Bugs
+## Future Work

-- Spacing on invocations is funky
-- Background isn't responsive
-- New skills start with full BL track
+- Hidable relics & spells
+- Allow items to have charges
+- Condition reminders
+- Send beliefs to chat button